 You might set the first part to be done in January, the second in February, and so on.

-Although the project as a whole is in the second quadrant, its first task is now urgent in February.
+Although the project is in the second quadrant, its first task is now urgent in February.
 If you are unable to complete it then, it will derail all the other parts and put you in danger of reaching July with some parts incomplete, which will make the entire project urgent.

 This example shows how anything in your life can be put in the priority matrix and that you can have big matrices and smaller ones.